queryluke/masseffect-5e-data/data/powers/slow-fall.md

     up.
 You may do this once per round.
 ---
 When you or a creature within <me-distance length="30" /> of you falls, choose up to five falling creatures within range.
 Create a negative mass effect field around each creature, slowing the rate of descent to <me-distance length="60" /> per round.
-If the creature lands before the spell ends, it takes no Falling damage and can land on its feet, and the spell ends for that creature.
+If the creature lands before the power ends, it takes no Falling damage and can land on its feet, and the power ends for that creature.